 As an example, GE Healthcare provides a range of careers through a range of products, solutions and services from imaging, clinical care solutions, digital and pharmaceutical diagnostics.

-You can find out more about the range of medtech companies on the UK Biotech or crunchbase databases.
+You can find out more about the range of medtech companies on the UK Biotech, crunchbase databases or the Medical Technology UK website

-The majority of small companies recruit primarily into R&D roles, collaborating with larger organisations to access their infrastructure when taking their products to market, for example, marketing, regulatory affairs, and so on.
+The majority of small companies recruit primarily into research and development (R&D) roles, collaborating with larger organisations to access their infrastructure when taking their products to market, for example, marketing, regulatory affairs, and so on.
 However, as investment increases and companies grow, there are likely to be more support roles available, such as administrative and procurement.
+Take a look at the job profile for a Clinical Technologist on the Prospects website.

 Because the sector is so broad, jobs are spread out across different sub-sectors including: